 Family, Place, Context

 Discovering family connections meant meeting networks of cousins tied to my maternal line’s Babilonia surname.
-I met Gaspar Matias Babilonia, who introduced me to other Babilonia cousins in Aguadilla, Moca and Quebradillas.
+I met Gaspar Matias Babilonia his wife Sylvia Velez and family, who introduced me to other Babilonia cousins in Aguadilla, Moca and Quebradillas.
 Ultimately my genealogical research led to a series of Babilonia Family Reunions in Moca that began in 2008 and was attended by over 200 people.
 Nydia and Nancy Segui founded a non-profit organization in Puerto Rico to continue these events .

 One of the most memorable experiences I had in Moca was to attend an areyto performed by the Concilio Taino in the Plaza in December 2007, and to visit Caguana, where the Taino ball court is, tucked beneath sacred mountains.
 Since then, I found that I have Boriken Taino ancestry on my maternal and paternal lines, and I honor my indigenous ancestors from the Caribbean and beyond.
-I am an enrolled member of the United Confederation of Taino People, and belong to the Iukayeke Guainia.
+I and two others received names in a naming ceremony this past November, and getting to this point has been a journey.
+I am also a Founding Member of a cultural organization, Coki-Atiaono-Ri for Tainos in the diaspora.
 We are still here.

-Exploring suppressed identities within family histories is an issue many genealogists of color work on.
+Exploring suppressed identities within family histories is an issue many African and Indigenous genealogists work on.
 They do this by building the historical contexts that lend visibility to people previously considered not important or proper enough to research.
-What is in my genes are military men and their enslaver families, enslaved African and local Indigenous ancestors from Puerto Rico, the Caribbean Basin and Africa.
-Additional fragments have spread from the Iberian peninsula and into Northern and Central Europe.
+My endogamous genes come from enslaved African and local Indigenous ancestors from Puerto Rico, ancestors who were military men, and later hacendados and their enslaver families, the Caribbean Basin and Africa.
+Additional fragments have spread from the Iberian peninsula and out to Northern and Central Europe.
 There are North and West Africans and over to the Middle East, along with small percentages of Azkenazi and Sephardic markers.

 Publications

-I’ve published articles on Puerto Rican genealogy in the journal Genealogy, in the AAHGS Journal of the Afro-American Historical and Genealogical Society, and in Hereditas, Journal of the Sociedad Puertorriquena de Genealogia, and this year, completed the article series in Hereditas on the Missing Registro de Esclavos for NW PR.
-To understand the hoop that my life has followed, see “Dying to Know You: Critical Insights from a Case Study of Indigenous Representations in Museums of the Early Republic.” in Mithlo & Chavez, Visualizing Genocide (2021) I have a book chapter on the history of Mundillo in the collection Women and Needlework, thanks to a Senior Latino Smithsonian Fellowship.
+I have a book chapter on the history of Mundillo in the collection Women and Needlework, thanks to a Senior Latino Smithsonian Fellowship.
 The stories of the women who practice mundillo are also histories of strength and resilience that deserve to be known.
-My hope is that for peoples across the Caribbean, and in Puerto Rico, that places like the Museo del Mundillo Puertorriqueno in Moca and the collectives tied to Casa Pueblo in Adjuntas, the Taino groups that span the island will continue to recover from the past devastation & predation for a more sustainable and equitable future.
-Boriken cannot simply be swallowed by corporate interests.
+My hope is that for peoples across the Caribbean, and in Puerto Rico, that places like the Museo del Mundillo Puertorriqueno in Moca and the collectives tied to Casa Pueblo in Adjuntas, the Taino peoples that span the island continue to build their communities for a more sustainable and equitable future.
+Boriken resists being swallowed by corporate interests.

 With my friend John Kysela, I had the pleasure of meeting the French actress Daniele Delorme (QEPD) who gave us her blessing to work on a book on her father, the French artist Andre Girard (1901-1968).
 Soon, there will a section of the blog entitled The Man Who Painted on Light: Andre Girard (1901-1968), with images and excerpts of our forthcoming book.